-1. Insert the headset into the charger as shown.
+1. Insert the Headset into the charger as shown.

-2. Push the headset downward until the headset ON/OFF light turns on.
+2. Push the Headset downward until the Headset ON/OFF light turns on.

-If the headset has not yet been registered, the ON/OFF light flashes blue and orange.
+If the Headset has not yet been registered, the ON/OFF light flashes blue and orange.

-To register the headset, use the process described in "Registering an Optional Cordless Headset" in the AT&T SB67030/031 Deskset and Accessories User's Guide, the SB67035 Deskset User's Guide, and the SB67020/SB67025 Deskset User's Guide at www.telephones.att.com/synapseguides.
+To register the Headset, use the process described in "Registering an Optional Cordless Headset" in the AT&T SB67030/031 Deskset and Accessories User's Guide at www.telephones.att.com/synapseguides.

-Place the headset in the charger when not in use.
+Place the Headset in the charger when not in use.